nidaanjum89/Automation_Tests/README.md

 #### * To see the test case report, click on Report option from menu
 #### * It will download the report file into your local device

-###### Note: Please check the test case file filetred serach to check the keywords used to automate.
+###### Note: Please check the test case file "filetred search" to check the keywords used to automate.